American College of Gastroenterology

 Diverticulosis is generally discovered through one of the following examinations:

-• CT scan: This x-ray test takes multiple pictures of the body.
-It is not generally performed to locate diverticulosis, but it can see them.
+• CT scan: This x-ray test shows pictures of the inside of the body.

 Complications